Call us: 601.957.3101

 What is 42 U.S.C.
 Section 1983?

 42 U.S.C.
-Section 1983 (commonly referred to as “Section 1983”) is the federal law that makes it possible for an individual to bring a civil case against state and local governments, and their employees, for violating your constitutionally protected rights.
+Section 1983 (commonly referred to as “Section 1983”) is the federal law that allows an individual to bring a civil case against state and local governments and their employees for violating your constitutionally protected rights.

 “State Action” and “Color of Law”